DefiLlama/docs/list-your-project/token-rights.md

 #### Why track both "Buybacks" and "Burns"?

 They're different mechanisms.
-Buybacks use protocol funds to purchase tokens from the market (reducing circulating supply, potentially supporting price).
+Buybacks use protocol funds to purchase tokens from the market (reducing circulating supply, potentially creating buy pressure).
 Burns permanently destroy tokens (reducing total supply).
 A protocol might do one, both, or neither.

 #### What if the protocol says "Fee Switch: OFF" but plans to turn it on later?